mfractor/xamarin-forms.dialogs/README.md

 ![Using an alert in Xamarin.Forms](img/alert.png)

-Alert dialogs are a convenient
+Alerts are a convenient way to inform

 Using Acr.UserDialogs, we would show an alert like so: